thousandbrainsproject/tbp.monty/rfcs/0000_intelligent_resampling.md

 <img src="./0000_intelligent_resampling/realignment.png" alt="Realignment" style="width:80%; height:auto; display: block; margin: 0 auto;"/>
 <img src="./0000_intelligent_resampling/remapping.png" alt="Remapping" style="width:80%; height:auto; display: block; margin: 0 auto;"/>

 _Figure 1_. **Left (Realignment)**: Correcting hypothesis location and orientation within the same object's reference frame.
 The hypothesis location adjusts on the coffee mug to align with the actual sensor position. **Right (Remapping)**: Switching hypothesis to a completely different object's reference frame.
 The hypothesis jumps from a fork to a spoon, representing a change in object identity.
+Note that when remapping, we will not update the object_id but either reset the evidence to zero or eliminate the hypothesis entirely.

 ### Problem Statement and Proposed Solution